Remember to cite LawCareers.Net on your application form if you apply to Bates Wells .

-When you join us, you’ll be ready and willing to bring your ideas and the best of yourself, but in the cockpit rather than as a passenger.
+When you join us, you’ll be ready and willing to bring your ideas and the best version of yourself.

 We’re looking for the brightest future commercial lawyers, who understand the work we undertake, the clients we work for, and who are passionate about principles.
-We encourage candidates with outside-work interests, which we’d like to see maintained and developed over the coming years.
-If you’re all this and an excellent communicator with a sound academic background, get in touch.
+We encourage candidates with a range of outside-work interests, which we’d like to see maintained and developed over the coming years.
+If you’re all this and an excellent communicator, get in touch.

 Finding and developing home-grown talent is important to us.
 We recruit six trainees each year and look to retain all of them at the end of their training contracts.